gabeclasson/UC-berkeley-applicant-data/README.md

 # Notes on this data
 - A/A/SIR "Applied/Admitted/Statement of Intent to Register."
 - UC Berkeley has one freshman admissions application cycle.
-Incoming freshman are either admitted to the fall semester (common) or the spring semester (rare).
+Incoming freshmen are either admitted to the fall semester (common) or the spring semester (rare).
 I did not include crosstabs for fall/spring admissions and residency as I do not think that this data would be particularly useful.